10 Signs You Might Be An Angry Person

-Anger gets a bad rep. Feeling anger doesn’t mean you’re bad or wrong.
+Anger gets a bad rep. Experiencing anger doesn’t mean you’re bad or wrong.
 It means you are human.
 Everyone on earth, no matter how tranquil or chill, has anger issues sometimes.
-No amount of transcendental meditation, yoga or Xanax can hold back anger forever.
+No amount of transcendental meditation, yoga, or deep breathing can hold back anger forever.
 And getting mad isn’t something to be ashamed of.
 During stress, anger is appropriate.
 And, since it puts your body on alert and ready to act, anger can even be helpful.
 But anger’s bad rep didn’t come out of nowhere.
 And if you’re an angry person as opposed to someone who gets angry all the time, then it’s an issue that you might need some help.

 Being around chronically angry people is an exhausting, heartbreaking chore.
 They’re miserable, volatile, and often wracked by physical discomfort stemming from their always-simmering emotions.
 Worst of all, angry people often deny they have anger issues until the bitter end.